 Elsewhere, the suspension benefits from upgraded components.
 Together with the 35-mm longer wheelbase and 12-mm wider rear track, stability and comfort are increased.
 New front brake callipers are also part of the package.

 The 2022 Honda Civic introduces multiple new active and passive safety systems.
 In a world’s first application, both driver and passenger frontal airbags are designed to better reduce conditions associated with brain injury by better controlling head motions in certain types of crashes.
 This technology is similar in intent to the award-winning passenger front airbag featured in the 2021 Acura TLX and 2022 Acura MDX.

 Furthermore, the standard Honda Sensing suite of active safety and driver assistance technologies uses a new single-camera system that provides a wider field of view than the previous radar-and-camera based system.
 It’s also capable of more quickly and accurately identifying pedestrians, cyclists and other vehicles, along with road lines and road signs.

 Traffic Jam Assist is a new feature for 2022.
 Plus, with the addition of eight sonar sensors, the Civic features for the first time Low-Speed Braking Control and front and rear false-start prevention.

-As previously mentioned, the 2022 Honda Civic sedan will go on sale this summer.
-Pricing will be announced closer to launch.
-The coupe is dead, remember, while the new Civic Hatchback will be revealed in a few months.
+The 2022 Honda Civic sedan goes on sale June 16 starting at $24,465 plus destination charges of $1,700.
+The coupe is dead, remember, while the new Civic Hatchback will be revealed on June 23.